Murder of Craig Sorger: Trials

 Although Savoie and Eakin both claimed innocence, they were charged with first and second-degree murder respectively and tried as adults by Grant County Superior Court Judge John Antosz.
+On March 2004, Eakin changed his story and claimed he went to buy a soda, and came back seeing Savoie stabbing Sorger.

 In February 2005, The Washington Supreme Court upheld the decision to try the boys as adults by declining to hear the case.
-At twelve-years-old, they became the youngest murder defendants tried as adults in the state since 1931, and the youngest overall.
-Eakin finally confessed to his role in the killing in 2005, after spending 2 years in jail awaiting trial.
-He pleaded guilty to second-degree murder by complicity and agreed to testify as a witness against Savoie.
+At twelve-years-old they became the youngest murder defendants tried as adults in Washington since 1931, and the youngest overall.

+Eakin finally confessed to his role in the killing on April 28, 2005 after spending two years in jail.
+He pleaded guilty to second-degree murder by complicity and agreed to testify against Savoie.
 Prosecutors agreed to request a relatively light sentence of eight years in prison in exchange for the guilty plea.

-On April 28, 2005, Eakin was convicted of second-degree murder and sentenced to over 14 years in prison.
-Grant County Superior Court Judge Kenneth L. Jorgensen ruled that there were no mitigating factors to allow for such a sentence of 8 years.
-Several members of Eakin's family, including his stepfather, Christopher, and mother, Tammy, cried and gasped as the verdict was read.
+Eakin was convicted of second-degree murder and sentenced to over 14 years in prison.
+Grant County Superior Court Judge Kenneth L. Jorgensen ruled that there were no mitigating factors to allow for a sentence of eight years.
+Several members of Eakin's family, including his parents, Christopher and Tammy, cried and gasped as the verdict was read.

+On April 3, 2006, Evan Savoie's murder trial began with jury selection, and opening arguments started on April 10.

+On April 14, Jake Eakin testified as a witness against Savoie by describing the murder's details.

+On April 25, Craig Sorger's best friend, Cody Cook, who had a history of juvenile delinquency, testified on the trial that he was taking a walk on the day of the murder, but heard what he thought was a fight, and witnessed Savoie stabbing Sorger with a knife while Eakin was hitting Sorger with a tree branch and a rock.
+Cook testified he hid behind bushes and was "frozen" while witnessing the attack.
+He later testified that he went to Sorger to check him out, and then ran back to his family.
+His testimony was deemed not creditable by the lead investigator due to his juvenile delinquency history.

 On April 29, 2006, Savoie was convicted of first-degree murder.
-On July 8, 2006, he was sentenced to over 26 years in prison, the maximum sentence that could be imposed for a first-time offender.
-His lawyer stated that the likelihood that his rehabilitation would be any more effective after 26 years than after 20 years was ridiculous.
+On July 8, 2006, he was sentenced to over 26 years in prison, the maximum sentence for a first-time offender.
+His lawyer stated that the likelihood that his rehabilitation would be more effective after 26 years than 20 was ridiculous.
 Grant County Superior Court Judge Kenneth L. Jorgensen, however, disagreed, ruling that Savoie's punishment must match his crime.
-Savoie's mother later complained about the trial's verdict, claiming that her son was "innocent".
+Savoie's mother later complained about the trial's verdict, claiming that her son was "innocent" and that "the killer is still out there".
 She also called the judge "biased".
 In 2007, Eakin appealed his sentence unsuccessfully.
-In 2011, Savoie's conviction was overturned on appeal based on the judge's closure of parts of the trial to the public and him having appointed a lawyer for the victim's family who intervened in the trial.
-Despite initially pleading not guilty in 2011, Savoie later ended up pleading guilty to second-degree murder in 2013, and finally confessed to murdering Sorger after 10 years.
-On March 25, 2014, he was sentenced to 20 years in prison by Superior Court Judge John Hotchkiss.